Leather Leone

-Catherine Anne Leone, known professionally as Leather Leone, is an American metal vocalist, best known for fronting the groups Rude Girl and Chastain in the 1980s.
+Catherine Anne Leone, known professionally as Leather Leone, is an American heavy metal vocalist, best known for fronting the groups Rude Girl and Chastain in the 1980s.
 She released one solo album, Shock Waves, in 1989, before taking a twenty-year break from the music scene.
 In 2011 she began performing again in The Sledge/Leather Project, which released a debut heavy metal album, Imagine Me Alive, in 2012.

-Early career
+Career

 Rude Girl

 Leather Leone started singing in the early 1980s.
 She joined with drummer Sandy Sledge to start the all-female metal band Rude Girl in San Francisco, California.
 Leone handled vocals.
 The group began headlining metal shows in the San Francisco area, and were on stages with groups like Exodus and Megadeth.
 The band was asked to sign a seven-year record deal with Columbia Records, with producer Sandy Pearlman of Black Sabbath, but the band split before they recorded their first album.
 Rude Girl would morph into Malibu Barbi.
 Leather Leone guest sang on a released highly collectible "Rude Girls" 2-song 12" EP in 1987.